 An empty Parmesan cheese container or a wipe container along with a bunch of lids can make a great fine motor activity for a child.
 Add a pair of tongs or plastic tweezers so that kids can grab the bottle caps with a tool.

 Use the lids as patterns to draw circles.

 A basket of bottle caps can provide an opportunity to practice patterns.
 If you are studying caterpillars, kids can make patterned caterpillars.

 Work on letter recognition and formation by using bottle caps to trace large letters.

-Small bells, rice, beans or seeds can be placed inside two lids.
+Small bells, rice, beans, or seeds can be placed inside two lids.
 Colorful duct tape will hold the lids together and the filling inside.
 Here is a tutorial by Buggy and Buddy.

 Practice Counting and One-to-one Correspondence

 Use plastic lids as counters for counting activities.
-You can always add stickers or pictures to the tops of the lids to compliment a theme or the interests of children.
+You can always add stickers or pictures to the tops of the lids to complement a theme or the interests of children.
 Bottle caps also make great counters when using ten frames for one-to-one correspondence practice.

 Need some counters for a math game?
 Plastic bottle caps fit the bill.
 Add stickers to create a thematic game.

 I’m sure there are about a million more ways to use plastic bottle caps.
 Have a great idea?
 I would love to hear it – please share in the comments below.
 Some of the resources pictured in this article are available in my TPT store.
 Click on the images below to check them out.